 Although quite a lot of POS features are included with the standard Shopify plans, accessing the premium ones involves paying a fairly substantial additional fee (of $89 per month, per location).

-You don’t have to worry about this fee on a Shopify Plus plan, meaning that you get a host of extra POS features bundled with your subscription.
+You don’t have to worry about this fee for your first 20 physical locations on a Shopify Plus plan, meaning that you get a host of extra POS features bundled with your subscription.

 These give you the ability to: